avent-ai/sales-agent/README.md

 # Roadmap

-1) Improve SalesGPT observability
+1) Improve SallySalesBuddy observability
 2) Enhance prompt versioning
 3) Add prompt evaluation
 4) Write more documentation
 5) Better code documentation
 6) Refactor
-7) ~~Improve reliability of the parser [issue here](https://github.com/filip-michalsky/SalesGPT/issues/26) and [here](https://github.com/filip-michalsky/SalesGPT/issues/25)~~
+7) ~~Improve reliability of the parser [issue here](https://github.com/filip-michalsky/SallySalesBuddy/issues/26) and [here](https://github.com/filip-michalsky/SallySalesBuddy/issues/25)~~
 8) Improve Deployment Instructions
 9) Calling Functionality - sample code
 10) Enterprise-Grade Security - integration with [PromptArmor](https://promptarmor.com/) to protect your AI Sales Agents against security vulnerabilities
 11) LLM evaluations
 12) Resolve tickets and PRs (ongoing)
-13) Add example implementation of OpenAI functions agent[issue here](https://github.com/filip-michalsky/SalesGPT/issues/17)
+13) Add example implementation of OpenAI functions agent[issue here](https://github.com/filip-michalsky/SallySalesBuddy/issues/17)
-14) Add support for multiple tools [issue here](https://github.com/filip-michalsky/SalesGPT/issues/10)
+14) Add support for multiple tools [issue here](https://github.com/filip-michalsky/SallySalesBuddy/issues/10)
-15) Add an agent controller for when stages need to be traversed linearly without skips [issue here](https://github.com/filip-michalsky/SalesGPT/issues/19)
+15) Add an agent controller for when stages need to be traversed linearly without skips [issue here](https://github.com/filip-michalsky/SallySalesBuddy/issues/19)
 16) Add `tool_getter` to choose a tool based on vector distance to the tasks needed to be done
 17) What tools should the agent have? (e.g., the ability to search the internet)
 18) Add the ability of Sales Agent to interact with AI plugins on your website (.well-known/ai-plugin.json)
-19) More SalesGPT examples
+19) More SallySalesBuddy examples

 # About the Team